The Majesty of God

 It was at this point in history that human travail began.
 Why would God allow suffering?
 He knew before He made Adam and Eve that they would disobey Him, but He went ahead and created them.
 He wants our love for Him to be voluntary.
 If we never have a choice, then it is not voluntary.
 Thus, He allowed humans access to the Tree of Knowledge of Good and Evil, and it brought great suffering into the world.

 But who originated the suffering?
 It wasn't God.
-God made everything in the world pleasurable and provided for our needs so bountifully that nobody would have ever lacked for anything, if sin had not entered the world.
+God made everything in the world pleasurable and pure and provided for our needs so bountifully that nobody would have ever lacked for anything, if sin had not entered the world.
 It was satan who saw to it that sin entered the world.
-He is ultimately responsible for the suffering, but many people blame suffering on God, because He permits it.
+He is ultimately responsible for the suffering, but many people blame suffering on God because He permits it.

 Why does God permit it?
 Here's why.
 Lucifer and his angels made the decision to reject God and their judgment was set at that very moment.
 God does not offer them redemption.
 They had no excuse for what they did.
 They were not frail like men.